steotia/aws-swf-thoughts/README.md

 ### Assumptions
 - There is separation between Application & SWF code.
 SWF code is the software around creating domain, registering workflow types, activities, deciders, etc. Application software is the general purpose software typically running as interface to users, like a CRM system, CustomerCare dashboard, mobile app, etc
 - Various workflows will be defined but we are looking at mechanisms where external actors can participate in respective workflows, typically to start a workflow or provide a user action like approval, checkout, etc
+- SWF Workflow development is being done using SWF Flow Framework and not by low level SWF SDK
 ### Approach
 - AWS SWF allows interaction via 3 mechanisms: (1) SDK (2) Flow Framework and (3) Service API.
 I propose using the Flow Framework for both (a) external and (b) internal communication with SWF components.
 The Flow framework has factory methods to get both internal and external clients.
 The Application code can use the external client to communicate with the workflow defined in SWF, while the SWF code can use the internal client to perform async communication
 - Applications typically will either start a workflow or send a message to it which can in turn trigger decision(s) and activity(ies)
 - For messaging, AWS SWF has a notion called [Signal]( https://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-dg-signals.html) to externally inform a workflow execution.
-Workflow decider code has to implement a [Timer](https://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-dg-timers.html) and have business logic to check if a Signal came before a Timer fired, vice versa and respond accordingly
 - For cases, which may need conditional signals (e.g. approve only when some condition is met), generated external client also provides to obtain the last `Status` of the workflow.
 That in combination with Application state can be used in Application business logic.
 - Since we have crossed a bounded context between Application and SWF, an association between Application and SWF is required (e.g. appID and runID), to communicate with the correct workflow process
 - If required, the external client can be wrapped with an HTTP endpoint, enabling other concerns like RBAC control, etc (who can start and signal the workflow, etc)